clydebarrow/esphome-docs-hugo/content/components/display/nextion.md

 {{< img src="nextion-full.jpg" alt="Image" caption="Nextion display" width="75.0%" class="center" >}}

-Communication with the Nextion display is done via a serial interface, so you'll need to have a [uart](#uart) in your configuration with both `rx_pin` and `tx_pin` configured.
+Communication with the Nextion display is done via a serial interface, so you'll need to have a [UART Bus](#uart) in your configuration with both `rx_pin` and `tx_pin` configured.
 These pins must then be connected to the respective pins on the display.